 Storytelling has a way of evoking emotions, such as love, compassion, and empathy.
 When you can connect on an emotional level with potential donors, you increase the likelihood that they will donate.
-Renown author, Maya Angelou understood this powerful connection when she said that “people will forget what you said, people will forget what you did, but people will not forget how you made them feel.”
+Renowned author, Maya Angelou understood this powerful connection when she said that “people will forget what you said, people will forget what you did, but people will not forget how you made them feel.”

 Telling donors about your organization and showing them what your organization does it great, but when you can transform this into a story that evokes feelings, it becomes unforgettable.
 Your story, told well, not only entices donors to donate to your current fundraising efforts, but it also can encourage them to make future donations.

 For the biggest impact, storytelling should be used before, during, and after your fundraising event.

 Storytelling can be used to introduce your fundraising event and draw attention to your cause.
 Consider using storytelling in your social media posts or email campaign to spur interest for your upcoming fundraising event.
 For example, World Bicycle Relief used stories of previous rides to entice both new and former riders to sign up for their next Ride the Rockies fundraiser.